wasabinator/tinymfc/README.md

 # TinyMFC
-Tiny MFC style windows wrapper classes
+Tiny MFC style windows wrapper classes which abstract from the Win32 API without adding any bloat.